 Joe Montana doesn't have as many Super Bowl rings.
 When you compare him to Peyton Manning head-to-head, Manning was a different player.
 You can try (and fail) to make the case that Green Bay Packers quarterback Aaron Rodgers is better, too.

-When (if) Brady retires, the GOAT signal caller will hold career passing records in passing completions, attempts, passing yards, touchdowns and will own a top-five passer rating in league history.
+The GOAT signal caller holds career passing records in passing completions, attempts, passing yards, touchdowns and owns a top-10 passer rating in league history.

-The goofy looking, sixth-round draft pick from the University of Michigan Wolverines grew up in San Mateo, California, starred at Junipero Serra High School and attended San Francisco 49ers games as a kid.
-He then became the NFL’s “Golden Child,” and over nearly two decades, he thrived wearing the red, white and blue.
+The sixth-round draft pick from the University of Michigan Wolverines grew up in San Mateo, California, starred at Junipero Serra High School and attended San Francisco 49ers games as a kid.
+He then became the NFL's "Golden Child," and over nearly two decades, he thrived wearing the red, white and blue for the New England Patriots.

-At the end of the 2020-21 regular season, Brady owns a 230-69 career record as a starting quarterback, including his 18th season winning at least 10 games as a starter, which is easily the most ever.
+At the time of his retirement, Brady owns a 251-82 career record as a starting quarterback, including 19 seasons winning at least 10 games as a starter, which is easily the most ever.

-According to Spotrac, Brady has stacked up a whopping $291 million through the first 22 seasons of his NFL career in salary, incentives and various bonuses on his contracts.
+According to Spotrac, Brady stacked up a whopping $332,962,392 through the 23 seasons of his NFL career in salary, incentives and various bonuses on his contracts.
+That's more than any player in NFL history, and that doesn't include any off-field endorsements.

 Back in 2000, Brady earned $231,000, which included a $38,500 signing bonus.
-I don’t know about you, but even though that’s crumbs compared to the NFL’s highest-paid players like Kansas City’s Patrick Mahomes or Buffalo’s Josh Allen, I’d gladly take that for two decades.
-Brady’s success, and allure as a New England and NFL legend, slowly built, and so has his salary.
+I don't know about you, but even though that's crumbs compared to the NFL's highest-paid players like Kansas City Chiefs Patrick Mahomes or Buffalo's Josh Allen, I'd gladly take that for two decades.
+Brady's success, and allure as a New England and NFL legend, slowly built, and so did his salary.

 The seven-time Super Bowl champion's rookie contract was a paltry three-year, $866,500 deal.
 In August 2001 during the offseason, the Patriots gave him a four-year contract extension worth almost $30 million, per ESPN.
 The rest of his winnings and contracts are history.